CyrilPeponnet/Unify/switchboard/README.md

   --cmd COMMAND         The command to invoke after rendering the template.
                         Will be executed in a shell.
   --consul CONSUL       Consul fqnd or ip to connect to.
+  -k KEY, --listen-key KEY
+                        The path to consul datastore key to listen to.
   -o OUTPUT, --output OUTPUT
                         The target file.
 Renders to stdout if not specified.
   --has INCLUDE         Only render services that have the (all of the)